Back to Resources

 When and Why Companies Close

 The important thing is to close properly rather than letting your license lapse and hoping the problem goes away.
 The consequences of improper closure are far more expensive and time-consuming than the closure process itself.
+Accumulated government fines, unresolved tax obligations, and potential travel restrictions create problems that only grow worse with time.

 Closing a Mainland Company

 Mainland company closure is the most involved process because it includes a mandatory creditor notice period and typically requires a licensed liquidator.
+Budget three to six months for the full process.

-Step 9.
-Cancel the trade license with DED.
 Once all obligations are settled, visas are canceled, and tax deregistrations are processed, submit the license cancellation application to DED.
 You will need to provide the liquidator's final report, proof of all clearances, and the original trade license.

 Closing a Free Zone Company